slopezpereyra/slopezpereyra.github.io/_posts/2024-11-28-GodelsComplete.md

 if the axioms in $\Sigma$ are true".

-To get a sense of how general the question which Gödel's theorem answers is, consider first this analogue question, more philosophical in question.
+To get a sense of how general the question which Gödel's theorem answers is, consider first this analogue question, more philosophical in nature.
 Assume there is something in the world that is true - take this to be as simple a truth as you want.
 Does it follow, from the fact that it is true, that you can express it in your language?
 In other words, can our language express everything